wunderio/lando-drupal/README.md

    .lando.base.yml
    .lando/core/
    ```
+4. Move your current .lando/* files to .lando/custom/

-4. Add changes to GIT:
+5. Add changes to GIT:
    ```
    git add .lando/custom/ &&
    git add -p .gitignore composer.json composer.lock
    ```

-5. Depending on your project either create or update your .lando.yml.
+6. Depending on your project either create or update your .lando.yml.

    If you are creating new project, then you need to create .lando.yml file with the following:
    ```